-To mitigate the risk of counterparty default, we enter into master netting agreements with certain derivative counterparties.
-These agreements typically provide for the right to reduce exposures and require both parties to exchange collateral in the event the fair values of derivative financial instruments exceed established thresholds.
-Derivative instruments that are subject to central clearing house settlements also reduce our exposure to counterparty credit risk.
+To mitigate the risk of counterparty default, we enter into legally enforceable master netting agreements and maintain collateral agreements with certain derivative counterparties.
+These agreements typically provide for the right to offset exposures and require both parties to maintain collateral in the event the fair values of derivative instruments exceed established thresholds.
+Derivative instruments that are centrally cleared give rise to exposure to the central clearinghouses and reduce our credit exposure to bilateral counterparties.

-Collateral for OTC Derivatives
+Collateral for Derivatives

 We also maintain collateral agreements with certain derivative counterparties.
-For bilateral trades, these agreements typically require both parties to exchange collateral in the event the fair values of derivative financial instruments exceed established thresholds.
+For bilateral trades, these agreements typically require both parties to maintain collateral in the event the fair values of derivative financial instruments exceed established thresholds.
 For centrally cleared derivatives, we are subject to initial margin posting and variation margin exchange with the central clearing house.
 Acceptable types of collateral are typically in the form of cash or high quality liquid securities.

-The pledging and exchange of collateral is dependent upon the value of the secured exposure as well as the value of the pledged collateral.
-When valuing collateral, an estimate of the variation in price and liquidity over time is subtracted in the form of a "haircut" to reflect the potential discount in value of the collateral asset.
+The pledging and exchange of collateral is dependent upon the value of the exposure as well as the value of the pledged collateral.
+When valuing collateral, an estimate of the variation in price and liquidity over time is subtracted in the form of a "haircut" to discount the value of the collateral pledged.